 What Is an Uncontrolled Intersection?

 An uncontrolled intersection is a crossroads at which no traffic lights, signs, or other road markings are used to indicate right of way.
 They are most often found in residential and rural areas that experience little traffic.
+Given the lack of traffic guidance car accidents are common in uncontrolled intersections.

 Who Has the Right of Way at an Uncontrolled Intersection?